wesnick/bikeshed/docs/project.md

  - Bulma v2

 Whenever you make a fundamental change to architectural approach or establish a new pattern that should be followed through the whole application, be sure to update this document.

+### Workflow System

+The application uses the Transitions library to implement a state machine for session workflows:

+- Each `Session` is a state machine with states derived from the steps in its `SessionTemplate`
+- The `WorkflowService` manages the initialization and execution of these state machines
+- Steps are executed asynchronously with appropriate callbacks based on step type
+- The workflow system supports different step types: message, prompt, user_input, and invoke
+- State is persisted in the database via the `workflow_data` JSONB field

 ## Backend